polterguy/phosphorusfive/core/p5.webapp/README.md

 contains a user's public files, and each file in here, can be retrieved by anyone with a direct link to the file.

-To retrieve files from your "private" folder, the Active Event *[echo-file]* can be used, for instance.
+To retrieve files from your "private" folder, the Active Event *[p5.web.echo-file]* can be used, for instance.
 However, all Active Events that read files from the system, will throw an exception, if you try to access files from another user's private folder.
 You must be logged in as the user whom you are trying to retrieve files from, to be